vippsas/vipps-recurring-api/vipps-recurring-api.md

 This `orderId` must be unique across all Recurring and eCom transactions for the given `merchantSerialNumber`.

-If the field is _not_ provided, Vipps will automatically create a unique ID prefixed with `chr-`: `chr-xxxxxxx`(where each x is an alphanumeric character).
+If the field is *not* provided, we will automatically create a unique ID prefixed with `chr-`: `chr-xxxxxxx`(where each x is an alphanumeric character).

 If you ever have a problem that requires us to search in our logs, we will need `orderId` values that are "unique enough" to actually find them.
 An `orderId` that is just a number may not be possible to find.

-While the minimum length for `orderId` _technically_ is just one character, we strongly recommend using at least 6 characters, and a combination of numbers and characters.
+While the minimum length for `orderId` *technically* is just one character, we strongly recommend using at least 6 characters, and a combination of numbers and characters.

 The maximum length of an `orderId` is 50, and can contain alphanumeric characters and dashes: a-z, A-Z, 0-9, -.
 Example: `2c2a838c-5a88-4b3a-ab9f-e884b92b9bec`.

-We _strongly_ recommend to use `orderId` format that makes it easy to search for them in logs.
+We *strongly* recommend to use `orderId` format that makes it easy to search for them in logs.
 This means that `abc123def456` is a better format than `123456`.